-Dyslexia is when someone has a different way of understanding and doing things
+Dyslexia is when someone has a different way of learning and doing things

-This can make it more difficult for people to do things like reading and writing or remembering to do things.
+Things like reading and writing or remembering to do things can be tricky.
 At least 1 in every 10 people has dyslexia – it can be mild or quite severe.

 People with dyslexia are not stupid – some of the most successful people in the world are dyslexic.
+Have a look at our leaflet about famous people here.
 They just need a bit of support to do things that other people take for granted.

 Here are some things that young people with dyslexia have said:

 - Words ‘jump around’ the page when I’m reading and I lose my place

 - I’m good at speaking but find it much harder to write ideas down

 - I’m very forgetful and find it hard to organise things like projects

 - I get sore eyes, headaches and feel really tired after school